PAIR-code/scatter-gl/README.md

 # ScatterGL

-Standalone 3D / 2D webgl-accelerated scatter plot point projector.
+Interactive 3D / 2D webgl-accelerated scatter plot point renderer.
 Core functionality from the [embedding projector](http://projector.tensorflow.org), capable of rendering and interacting with tens of thousands of points.

 ## Examples